 - If two separate settling tanks are present, one can be dedicated to low sulfur oil which will reduce the changeover period

-- Keep running the separator till the settling tank level reaches minimum
+- Keep running the separator till the settling tank level reaches a minimum

 - If filling of service tank with HSFO increases the calculated time period of changeover, then stop the separator and drain the settling tank

-- As the separator are stopped, service tank oil will be consumed by main engine system
+- As the separator is stopped, service tank oil will be consumed by the main engine system

 - Remember not to lower the level of service tank below which the fuel pumps cannot take suction